Okaneeee/SWCodes/README.md

 [^3]: Add the list to the [`.gitignore`](./.gitignore) file for security reasons
 [^4]: HiveID : DiscordID for key-value pairs
 [^5]: Use ephemeral messages for privacy
+[^6]: Only the one who registered the ID can unregister it